 No commercial or non-commercial materials that are not official College notices shall be posted on walls, doors, in the foyers, on cars, or non-designated areas.
 Persons distributing materials must not block the doorways, passage ways, nor be in the buildings, or create a public nuisance.

-For the safety of users and pedestrians on BPCC's campus, skateboards, roller blades, etc. are prohibited on the sidewalks and parking lots and in buildings.
+For the safety of users and pedestrians on BPCC’s campus, skateboards, roller blades, hoverboards, unmanned aircraft systems, etc. are prohibited on campus.
+Bicycles may be parked in appropriate areas in the parking lot, but may not be ridden on the sidewalks, in the buildings, or other areas on campus.

 It shall be the policy of BPCC to forbid gaming of any nature on campus.
 Gaming includes the playing of dominoes, cards, dice or any other game of chance.